-Gayle Off, Pediatric ICU volunteer, has been a volunteer at Miami Children’s Hospital since September.
-Here is what she had to say about her time at the hospital: “Volunteering at Miami Children’s Hospital has changed
+Gayle Off, Pediatric ICU volunteer, has been a volunteer at Nicklaus Children's Hospital, formerly Miami Children's Hospital, since September.
+Here is what she had to say about her time at the hospital: “Volunteering at Nicklaus Children's Hospital, formerly Miami Children's Hospital, has changed

 my life.
 To have the privilege to spend three hours a week with these innocent precious children is - to say the least - a blessing, and the highlight of my week.
 When I walk into the unit, I shut out whatever thoughts I might have and transform into the person that makes a difference in patient’s lives.
 My daughter is also a volunteer and

-influenced me in making this commitment to MCH.
+influenced me in making this commitment to NCH.
 My mother set the example while she was alive by teaching

 Jorge Ramos & Allison Lewis

 The Community and Volunteer Resource Department (CVR), in conjunction with the Emergency Department, have arranged for 16 volunteers to assist the ER seven days a week.
 Under the supervision of the department managers and charge relief nurses, volunteers help to occupy patients by playing board games with them, doing arts and crafts activities and coloring.
 They also help staff members by running errands, refilling supplies, taking patients to their rooms, and maintaining the bulletin boards.
 “Visiting with the children is fun, it makes the time go by faster for them, and the staff is very helpful and nice,” said Allison Lewis, ER volunteer.
 Jorge Ramos, another volunteer, says he keeps children busy in their rooms while they wait for the doctor.
 “The staff is grateful for my help and they treat me with much respect,” he said.